Editor’s Note: This post has been updated with new links and fresh content. 🙂

 Before we talk about what they should find, let’s take a moment and discuss what they shouldn’t find.

-2 Things That Should NEVER Exist On An About Page
+Two Things That Should NEVER Appear On Your About Page

 There are two things I see repeatedly on About Us pages that simply boggle my mind.